 A long time ago, in a Facebook Ads Manager account far, far away…

-As advertisers, we search everyday for that new audience, that new offer, or that new piece of content that will be our holy grail and our saving grace.
+As advertisers, we search every day for that new audience, that new offer, or that new piece of content that will be our holy grail and our saving grace.

 What if I told you that you don’t need to launch new audiences, new offers, new content, or new ads to lift your account?

 Well, yes it sort of is.
 I’ll walk you through the traditional way advertisers build Facebook ads.
-But I’ll also show you how, if you make one small change, it’s possible to see big lift in a Facebook ads performance.
+But I’ll also show you how, if you make one small change, it’s possible to see a big lift in a Facebook ad performance.